 - 9.86% for 2019 plan years;

-- 9.78% for 2020 plan years; and
+- 9.78% for 2020 plan years;

-- 9.83% for 2021 plan years.
+- 9.83% for 2021 plan years; and

+- 9.61% for 2022 plan years.

-For 2022, Rev. Proc.
-21-36 significantly decreases the affordability contribution percentage to 9.61%.
-This means that employer-sponsored coverage for the 2022 plan year will be considered affordable under the employer shared responsibility rules if the employee's required contribution for self-only coverage does not exceed 9.61% of the employee's household income for the tax year.
+For 2023, Rev. Proc.
+22-34 significantly decreases the affordability contribution percentage to 9.12%.
+This means that employer-sponsored coverage for the 2023 plan year will be considered affordable under the employer shared responsibility rules if the employee's required contribution for self-only coverage does not exceed 9.12% of the employee's household income for the tax year.

-This is a significant decrease from the affordability contribution percentages for 2021.
-As a result, some employers may have to lower their employee contributions for 2022 to meet the adjusted percentage.
+This is the most substantial decrease in this percentage since these rules were implemented and is the lowest this percentage has ever been set, at 0.38% below the statutory affordability percentage of 9.5%.
+As a result, many employers may have to significantly lower their employee contributions for 2023 to meet the adjusted percentage.

-Employers may use an affordability safe harbor to measure affordability of their coverage.
-The three safe harbors measure affordability based on Form W-2 wages from that employer, the employee's rate of pay or the federal poverty line (FPL) for a single individual.
+Employers may use an affordability safe harbor to measure the affordability of their coverage.
+The three safe harbors that measure affordability are based on Form W-2 wages from that employer, the employee's rate of pay or the federal poverty line (FPL) for a single individual.
 IRS Notice 2015-87 confirmed that ALEs using an affordability safe harbor may rely on the adjusted affordability contribution percentages for 2015 and future years.